Skip to main content

 Uitenhage SC polo team Lost 5-2 to WP.
 Other local PE clubs were Institute and Redhouse.

 Southampton to Durban steamer RMS Saxon, on which the Western Province water polo and swimming teams travelled to Port Elizabeth in 1902.
-On arrival in PE there was no wharf - so passangers had to swing onto a small boat by a rope - many fell into the water before getting to dry land!
+On arrival in Port Elizabeth there was no wharf - so passengers had to swing onto a small boat by a rope - many fell into the water before getting to dry land!